-If your batteries and battery chargers are, just like mine, scattered around your workshop or in your home, then you absolutely must make this battery charging station.
+If your batteries and battery chargers are, just like mine, scattered around your workshop or in your home, then you absolutely need to make this battery charging station.

-With this battery charging station in your workshop or home, all your batteries are in one place, and you save time because you no longer have to search for the right battery or charger.
+Having this battery charging station will save you time because you no longer have to search for the right battery or charger.

-The front door keeps all dust away from the batteries and chargers.
+The front door has plexiglass, which keeps all dust away from the batteries and chargers.

-If that is the battery charging station you are looking for, just follow the step-by-step instructions and download the free plans in this article.
+If this is the battery charging station you are looking for, just follow the step-by-step instructions and download the free DIY charging station plans in this article.

-Let’s make this battery charging station with an accompanying battery dispenser!
+In this article, I’ll show you how to make a DIY battery charging station with an accompanying battery dispenser!

 To prepare you for building this battery charging station, I have made a few handy lists.